-The FdA Creative Practice is a brand new programme that marks the beginning of an exciting partnership between Derby College Group and The Open University.
+The FD Creative Practice is a brand new programme validated by The Open University.
+It marks the beginning of an exciting partnership between Derby College Group and the University.

 As part of this unique programme, students will work with subject specialists in one of four strands (music, performing arts, media and art/fashion) to develop their technical and creative skills and knowledge in their chosen discipline.
 Students will then use these skills to collaborate with students from other disciplines to enhance their creative work and develop employability skills.

 This collaboration sets the course apart from other more specialist degrees and allows students the opportunity to broaden their set of skills, to cultivate good working relationships with other creative professionals, and to develop a comprehensive portfolio of work that is ready to show to potential clients in industry.

 As well as the opportunity to take part in vibrant practical projects, students will learn skills and knowledge that are essential to succeed in an industry that is one of the fastest growing areas of the economy.
 Students will learn how the creative industries are structured, funded and governed, and crucially how to be work-ready in an industry where nearly half of all practitioners are self-employed.

 The broad nature of the course means that it could lead to a wide range of jobs in various industrial areas, from graphic design, photography and film to composition, production and fashion.

 On completion of this two-year FdA, students can then progress to the one-year Level 6 top-up and claim a full BA (Hons) degree.

 You need a minimum of 112 UCAS points from creative Level 3 programmes (either A- levels or vocational routes).

 Applicants will be considered without formal qualifications if they can demonstrate equivalent industrial experience.